vivocha/bot-sdk/README.md

 ## Overview / The Big Picture

+The Vivocha platform provides out-of-the-box support for chat bots built using [IBM Watson Conversation](https://www.ibm.com/watson/services/conversation/dialogflow) and [Dialogflow](https://dialogflow.com/) platforms.
+This means that it is possible to integrate these particular bots implementation with Vivocha simply using the Vivocha configuration app and specificing few settings, like authentication tokens and following some, very simple, mandatory guidelines when building the bots, at design time.
+The first sections of this documentation focus on building custom Bot Agents using the Bot SDK, which allows to integrate them with the Vivocha system with ease and also provides a library to write bots using [Wit.ai](https://wit.ai) NLP platform.

+The last three sections of this guide are dedicated to

 The following picture shows an high-level overview of the Vivocha Bot SDK and its software components.

 | ![Overview](https://cdn.rawgit.com/vivocha/bot-sdk/fd208ab2/docs/vivocha-bot-sdk.svg) |